What to do in Ohrid: Macedonia’s Best Kept Secret

 If you cannot find a direct bus to take you to Ohrid, take a bus to the nearby Struga and then a local bus to Ohrid.
 The best way to buy tickets from Tirana to Ohrid is from the bus station directly.
 At the Tirana Central Bus Station, find the office which sells tickets to Macedonia and buy your tickets there.
 You can also take a look at Get By Bus for routes during summer.

-Best things to do in Ohrid, North Macedonia
+What to do in Ohrid, North Macedonia

 Wander the beautiful cobblestoned streets